jkschluesener/ACcorr/README.md

 ### Computing the attenuation-corrected correlation coefficient

-Putting the above together, a mathematical workflow to calculate r_ac:
+Putting the above together, a mathematical workflow to calculate $r_ac$:

 $$
 \text{rel}(A, B) = \text{pairwise\_correlations}(A, B)